 Giclée (pronounced Zhee-Clay, or jee-clay) is derived from the French word “gicler” which basically means “to spray,” and has become popular to describe digital fine art printing.
-The process allows us to print on a wide variety of substrates including cotton watercolor paper, canvas, vinyl, etc. The term can be used interchangeably with “Inkjet Prints,” “Archival Pigment Prints,” and “Pigmented Inkjet Print.”
+The process allows us to print on a wide variety of substrates including cotton watercolor paper, canvas, photographic papers, etc. The term can be used interchangeably with “Inkjet Prints,” “Archival Pigment Prints,” and “Pigmented Inkjet Print.”

-At Gallery Printworks we’ve been doing this a long time and don’t get too hung up on the name, we spend a lot more time focusing on creating beautiful art.
+At Tribeca Printworks we’ve been doing this a long time and don’t get too hung up on the name, we spend a lot more time focusing on creating beautiful art.
 Whatever you choose to call it, we hand craft and meticulously inspect each fine art print we make using Epson 11880 printers with Ultrachrome K3 pigment based inks, on a variety of archival media all rated for longevity at 70-100+ years.

 Not really.
 The downside of using “giclee” as a catch-all phrase is that it is so broad.
 Prints sold as giclees can also be made on signage and billboard equipment using solvent or latex based inks, which while great for those purposes are not meant to last or capture the subtler details of fine art and photographic reproduction.
 It is important to understand exactly which type of printer and materials are being used to obtain the results you want.
 At Tribeca Printworks we use only the highest quality archival materials on industry standard best-in-class dedicated fine art printers.

 We have a wide variety of papers and materials to print on in our Online Print Studio!
 There is a description of each one that you can hover over for further info but if you are unfamiliar with the differences you can also see more detailed descriptions on the Products page or please don’t hesitate to give us a call and we’ll talk you through it.